sudara/stitches/README.md

 ## Features

-Stitches...

 * Is written in ES6+
 * Deals with "unlocking" audio elements from their auto-play restrictions to enable playlist playback
 * Completely ignores the Web Audio API (which doesn't allow buffering, therefore useless for music playback)
 * Only handles the MP3 format (pragmatically, the only format that matters)
 * Lets you decide if you want to babel things or just include in a `<script type=module>`
 * Is defensive, but doesn't test for browsers or feature detect
-* Assumes you have a playlist
+* Aims to perform well by doing the minimum amount of work necessary

+## Assumptions

+This is what stitches assumes your default case is:

+* You have at least one playlist (you can have more than one on a page)
-* Assumes you might want to preload one of the tracks
+* You might want to preload one of the tracks
-* Assumes you want to have continuous playback of a playlist (preloads next tracks)
+* You'd love to have continuous playback within a playlist (preload upcoming tracks)
-* Assumes you care as much about mobile as you do desktop
+* You care as much about mobile as you do desktop
+* You might have a SPA or a Rails turbolinks app and don't want to create and destroy `<audio>` tags willy nilly but instead reuse them.

+## Things stitches doesn't do (yet?)

+* Provide support for a global player
+* Deal with volume
+* Spport any other format than mp3 (might work, might not, who knows)

 ## We worked hard so you don't have to